DrexelSmartHouse/DragonHomeNetwork/README.md

 ## Quick start <a name="quickstart"></a>
 ### Necessary hardware <a name="necessaryhardware"></a>
 The following hardware is necessary to set up the network and connect one node:
-- (2) Arduino Uno
 - (2) Arduino Proto Shield with Mini Breadboard
-- (2) RFM69HCW Wireless Transceiver - 915MHz
+- (2) Adafruit Feather 32u4 RFM95 LoRa Radio - 915MHz
-- (1) 10Kohm through-hole resistors
-- (1) DHT11 Temperature-Humidity sensor
+- (1) MCP9808 High Accuracy I2C Temperature sensor
 - (1) 9V 1A Arduino power supplies
-- (2) voltage/logic converters
 - Solid core wires
 - Solder